niyando/niyando.github.io/_posts/web/2018-03-14-deploying-a-rails-application-to-aws-using-elastic-beanstalk.markdown

 This tell Elastic Beanstalk to use a particular profile from the credentials file for this project.

-6) Next you will need to go through the setup by answering few set og questions such as ...
+6) Next you will need to go through the setup by answering few questions such as ...

-- name of your app
+- Name of your app
-- region where it should be hosted (pick the one where your audience is)
+- Region where it should be hosted (pick the one where your audience is)
 - Confirm the programming language and version of your app
-- Set up an SSH instance (this will be required to ssh into your instance. always create a new key-pair if you are working with different clients)
+- Set up an SSH instance (will be required to ssh into your instance.
+Always create a new key-pair if you are working with different clients)

 7) Time to create your environment.